sergiohinojosa/java-bankservice-cpu-requestnaming/bankservice-explained.md

 # Maximal sleep time between job execution (its called with random) in s
 sleeptime=6
 ```
+Modify the properties and run the BankTask file to reflect the changes inside Visual Studio Code.
+You can also execute the file `sh buildjaranddocker.sh` to build it.

 ## The Application Structure

+TBD

 ## Open in Visual Studio Code